Brown butter banana bread

 Line a loaf pan with parchment paper

 In a small pot over medium heat, melt 1/2 cup of butter, stirring often.
-Cook until the milk solid is browned.
+Cook until the milk solids are browned.
 Take care not to burn the butter.
 Let cool

 Combine flour, salt, baking powder, and baking soda in a mixing bowl.

 When the brown butter is cool, add brown sugar, white sugar, eggs, and vanilla.
-Whisk until combined and the mixture turns a lighter color.
-Add the bananas and use a whisk to mash them slightly.
+Whisk until combined, and the mixture turns a lighter color.
+Add the bananas, then whisk to mash them slightly.
 You still want some junk bananas, so do not mash them thoroughly.

 Mix the wet and dry mixture together.
-Stir with a whisk until you see no streaks of white flour.
+Stir with a whisk until no streaks of white flour remain.

 Pour into the prepared loaf pan.
-Sprinkle some sugar on top ( optional ) or add an extra crunch.
+Sprinkle some sugar on top (optional) for an extra crunch.
 You can also add some thinly sliced bananas on top.

 Let cool in the mold for 10 minutes.
-Remove and let to cool on a rack.
+Remove and let cool on a rack.

 Enjoy.